Root Canal Treatment in Midtown Manhattan NYC

 If you experience any of these above symptoms, your Herald Square dentist will most likely recommend non-surgical treatment to eliminate the diseased pulp.
 This injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
 This therapy usually involves local anesthesia and may be completed in one or more visits to our NYC office, depending on the treatment required.
 Success for this type of treatment occurs in about 90% of cases.
 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
 At Herald Square dental, we use local anesthesia to eliminate discomfort.
 In addition, we will provide laughing gas analgesia if indicated.
 You will be able to drive home after your treatment, and you probably will be comfortable returning to your normal routine.

 What happens after treatment?

 When your root canal therapy has been completed, your tooth can be restored within a few weeks of completion at our office.
-Dr. Pasch, Dr. Yam, Dr. Shirzadnia and Dr. Xu will decide on what type of restoration is necessary to protect your tooth.
+Dr. Pasch, Dr. Yam, Dr. Shirzadnia and Dr. Lee will decide on what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
 If a problem does occur, however, we are available to respond.
 To prevent further decay, continue to practice good dental hygiene.

 How much will it cost?